 Agnes Scherer

 Agnes Scherer (born in 1985, Germany) lives and works in Salzburg and Berlin.
-She studied painting at the Kunstakademie in Düsseldorf with Peter Doig and Enrico David.
+She studied painting at the Kunstakademie in Düsseldorf with Peter Doig and Enrico David and is currently a professor of painting at Mozarteum University Salzburg.

 –

-In October 2025, the artist will have her third solo show at Sans titre, Paris and in 2026, she will have two solo exhibitions at Salzburger Kunstverein, Salzburg and Nicoletta Fiorucci Foundation, London.
+In May 2026, the artist will have a solo exhibition at Salzburger Kunstverein, Salzburg and at Nicoletta Fiorucci Foundation, London in March 2027.

 Agnes Scherer’s first operetta “Cupid and the Animals”, was awarded the Nigel Greenwood Art Prize in 2015 and performed in, among other places, the Museum Ludwig in Cologne (2017) and TRAMPS in New York (2018).
 In 2019, her second elaborate work within this format, “The Teacher”, was presented by Kinderhook & Caracas in Berlin, at Cabaret Voltaire, Zurich (2020) and in Italy for the festival ART CITY Bologna (2023).
 Also in 2020, Scherer presented the first part of her third operetta project “The Salty Testament” at 1646 in The Hague.
 The artist’s narrative installation “The Very Hungry” at the Berlin project space Horse & Pony was granted the Berlin Art Prize (2019).